 3. TD Ameritrade

 TD Ameritrade is a $0 online broker best known for its thinkorswim trading platform, which comes loaded with trading tools.
 For screening and scanning, I use the Stock Hacker tool.
-Like most other screeners, Stock Hacker is loaded with filter options.
+Like most other screeners, Stock Hacker is full of filter options.
 That said, Stock Hacker is best used as a real-time scanner, since the trading platform includes free real-time streaming stock quotes.
 For example, you can scan real-time for stocks with specific technical patterns like flags, channels, and wedges.
 As one can surmise, TD Ameritrade’s goal is to get you hooked on the trading platform so you fund your account and switch to the broker for everyday trading.
-TD Ameritrade was ranked first overall by StockBrokers.com in their 2020 Online Broker Review.
+TD Ameritrade's platforms and tools were ranked among Best in Class by StockBrokers.com in its 2023 Online Broker Review.